The 2020 Honors Symposium is on May 11-15 in the Landau Economics Building, conference room A.

 Juniors interested in the honors program are urged to talk to the department's Honors Program Director, Marcelo Clerici-Arias, at the beginning of the autumn quarter.

-By October 20th of the senior year, prospective candidates for the honors program must submit to the Undergraduate Student Services Officer, Joanne DeMarchena:
+By the third Wednesday of autumn quarter of the senior year, prospective candidates for the honors program must submit to the Undergraduate Student Services Officer, Joanne DeMarchena:

 - an application signed by the thesis advisor and Honors Program Director and

-- a one-page description of proposed thesis topic
+- a one-page description of the proposed thesis topic plus a one page proposed timeline

 - declare Econ BAH in Axess.